joaopaulo-souza/Introduction-to-AI/Basic-Concepts/README.md

 <h2>Bias</h2>
-Definition: The error introduced by approximating a real-world problem, which may be complex, by a simplified model.
+It's a characteristic of a simple model in face of the complexity of a real world problem.
+For instance: approximating a non-linear problem by a linear one, introduces an error.
+This error is the bias.
 High Bias: Leads to underfitting, where the model is too simple to capture the underlying patterns in the data.

 <h2>Variance</h2>
-Definition: The error introduced by the model's sensitivity to small fluctuations in the training set.
+A characteristic of a more complex model: It's the error introduced by the model's sensitivity to small fluctuations in the training set.
 High Variance: Leads to overfitting, where the model captures noise in the training data instead of the actual patterns.
+The problem is that the model perform very poorly in test data.

 <h2>Trade-off</h2>